Research ( full-time, part-time)

 Distance-learning supervision available on this course.

-Explore your own interests in English language and linguistics with our PhD programme, supported by the expertise of our staff.
+Our PhD research programmes will allow you to join one of our research projects or explore your own interests in English Language and Linguistics, supported by the expertise of our staff.

 Our permanent supervisory staff are recognised experts in their field, and have produced a number of influential books, journal articles and edited collections.
 Our research expertise includes: